Jerzy Iwanow-Szajnowicz

-Jerzy Iwanow-Szajnowicz (Γεώργιος Ιβάνωφ-Σαϊνόβιτς, Georgios Ivanof-Sainovits; 14 December 1911 – 4 January 1943) was a Polish-Greek athlete who fought as a saboteur in the Greek Resistance during World War II and was executed by the Germans.
+Jerzy Iwanow-Szajnowicz (Γεώργιος Ιβάνωφ-Σαϊνόβιτς, Georgios Ivanof-Sainovits; 14 December 1911 – 4 January 1943) was a Polish athlete who was active as a secret agent in Greece and was collaborating with the Greek Resistance during World War II before his execution by the Germans.

 Life

-Jerzy Iwanow-Szajnowicz was born in Warsaw on 14 December 1911, as the son of the Russian army colonel Count Vladimir Ivanov, and a Polish mother.
+Jerzy Iwanow-Szajnowicz was born in Warsaw on 14 December 1911, as the son of the Russian army colonel Count Vladimir Ivanov, and a Polish mother Leonarda Szajnowicz.
 His parents divorced soon after.
-His mother married a Greek, Ioannis Lambrinidis, and together they emigrated to Thessaloniki in northern Greece in 1926.
+His mother married a Greek merchant, Ioannis Lambrianidis, and together they emigrated to Thessaloniki in northern Greece in 1926.

 He became an athlete in the G.S.
 Iraklis Thessaloniki sport club, and a distinguished swimmer: in 1934, he became Greek champion in 100 m freestyle.
 After becoming a Polish citizen in 1935, he became part of AZS Warsaw's water polo team and of the Polish national water polo team, and was declared Poland's top water polo player in 1938.
-Iwanow also graduated from the University of Louvain in agricultural engineering, followed by post-graduate courses at the École nationale supérieure d'agriculture coloniale in Paris, before returning to Greece.
+Iwanow also graduated from the [Catholic University of Leuven, Faculty of Sciences, Agronomical Institute] in agricultural engineering, followed by post-graduate courses at the Institut National d'Agronomie de la France d'Outre-Mer, in Paris, before returning to Greece.